 Public Economics

-If you want to know more about my approach to and my experience with this then visit the Media link, and watch the video in the "Leviathan in Lockdown: A Pecha Kucha on Teaching Public Economics in Times of Covid" section.
+If you want to know more about my approach to, and experience with, this module, visit the Media page, and watch the video in the "Leviathan in Lockdown: A Pecha Kucha on Teaching Public Economics in Times of Covid" section.

 Labour Economics

 Teaching Labour Economics has been one of my happiest experiences as an academic.
 I have learned as much as I have been able to teach.
-I have taught Labour Economics to final year undergraduate students and after a good deal of trial and error have followed these general principles:
+I have taught Labour Economics to final-year undergraduate students and, after a good deal of trial and error, follow these general principles:

 Applied Econometrics